-Example 4: Jerry is hired to teach four hours per day for one semester from January 4 to June 2 (post-2011 Act 32).
+Example 4: Jerry is hired to teach four hours per day for one semester from January 4 to June 2, 2022.
+The employer uses the PSBI application and notes the eligibility criteria of 880 hours and one year.

 On May 14, he is offered and accepts a contract to teach five hours per day for the following school year, beginning September 10, 2022 and ending June 3, 2023.

-On May 14, the employer's expectation changes such that Jerry will be employed for at least one year and for the minimum number of hours (880 under Act 32) per year.
-The employee is eligible to participate in WRS on May 14, the date the expectations changed.
+The employer's expectation has now changed because Jerry will be working over 880 hours and employed for at least one year.

+The employee is eligible for WRS participation on May 14, the date the expectations changed.

-- Example 5: Funding for park maintenance and staffing is done on a yearly basis.
+Example 5: Funding for park maintenance and staffing is done on a yearly basis.
 Two months into the fiscal year an employee is initially employed full-time for the remaining 10 months of the funded position.
 At the time of hire it is unknown whether funding will be renewed for the park employee's position.
 The employee is not enrolled in WRS at the time of hire since there is only an expectation of 10 months of funding.

-However, 8 months later the position is funded for another 12 months.
-The employee is WRS eligible on the date the funding is renewed because, at that time, the expectation has been met that the employee will be employed for at least a year and working the minimum required number of hours for participation. - Example 6: Jim is hired to work as a part-time custodian on July 1 (post-2011 Act 32).
-At the time of hire, he is expected to be employed year after year but is not expected to work the minimum 1,200 hours per year criterion required by Act 32.
-On March 6, the employer sees that he worked 1201 hours due to picking up extra shifts at work.
-The employee is eligible to participate in the WRS on March 6, because he meets the hours requirement and initially upon hire he was already expected to meet the duration requirement.
+8 months later, the position is funded for another 12 months.
+The employee is WRS eligible on the date the funding is renewed because the expectations have changed and the employee will now be employed for at least a year and working the minimum required number of hours for participation.

+Example 6: Jim is hired to work as a permanent part-time custodian on July 1, 2023.
+Jim's first WRS participation was in 2015.
+At the time of hire, his position is expected to require 1,020 hours per year.
+The employer uses the PSBI application and notes the eligibility criteria of 1,200 hours and one year.
+The employer determined Jim was not WRS eligible.

+On March 6, 2023, the other custodian goes on a leave of absence and Jim is asked to cover extra shifts.
+The employer estimates Jim will work an additional 200 hours.
+Jim is eligible to participate in the WRS on March 6, because he meets the hours requirement and was already expected to meet the duration requirement upon hire.

-306 Evaluation on the One-Year Anniversary of Employment
+307 Evaluation on the One-Year Anniversary of Employment